nickzoic/nick.zoic.org/art/micropython-esp32-s3-ethernet-poe-ov5640-camera/index.md

-between USB-C, Ethernet, UART0, the SD card, the camera interface and power, a boot button and an LED there aren't that many completely free GPIOs on this board!
+between USB-C, Ethernet, UART0, the SD card, the camera interface and power, a boot button and an LED there aren't that many free GPIOs on this board!

-Looks like I've still got 7: 16, 17 and 33 ..
+Looks like I've still got 7 completely free: 16, 17 and 33 ..
 37

+The I2C bus on GPIO47 and GPIO48 is used by the camera but can be shared with external hardware too.